mesh17/Acer-Nitro-7-AN715-51-OpenCore-Hackintosh/README.md

  * The new official I2C kexts are having some issues with wake/sleep .
  * For now use custom I2C kexts by @tiger511 .
  * Will get updated once the issues are fixed .
- * If the trackpad doesn't after fresh MacOS install .

  ### Wifi & Bluetooth
  * In order to get Bluetooth and Wifi working, a wireless card replacement is needed.